taiwoemm/mission-quizify/README.md

 # Mission-Quizify
-An AI-generated assessment and quiz tool that dynamically generates quizzes based on user-provided documents, offering a tailored learning experience.
-This project is part of the Radical AI developers' projects.
+An AI-generated assessment and quiz tool that dynamically generates quizzes based on user-provided documents, offering a tailored learning experience
 - Task 3: Functionality for processing uploaded PDF documents using Streamlit and Langchain's PyPDFLoader
 - Task 4: EmbeddingClient class to connect to Google's GoogleGenerativeAIEmbeddings for text embeddings.
 - Task 5: ChromaCollectionCreator class to create a Chroma collection from the documents processed by the DocumentProcessor instance.